Larchmont Acupuncture

 In the treatment room the patient may need to undress partially, and then lies comfortably on a massage table with proper covering.
 Mei-Sang is skilled in hands-on techniques such as Myofascial Release and Trigger Point Therapy.
 These techniques may be utilized for patients suffering from chronic pain as part of assessment and treatment.

 Other therapies may be incorporated.
 Cupping, the use of vacuum cups on the skin, is very effective at breaking up blockages and relieving pain.
 Moxibustion, the burning of rolled up Mugwort herb above the skin, can warm and stimulate the flow of Qi.
-Electrical stimulation provides continuous stimulation for pain condition.
-Far-infrared heat lamp provides a penetrating and soothing heat.
+Electrical stimulation provides continuous stimulation for pain conditions.
+A far-infrared heat lamp provides a penetrating and soothing heat.

 4. Conclusion